 - Multiple animal studies – usually using rats – have suggested that CBD can help to reduce inflammation, sciatic nerve pain, and pain response to stimuli.

 Is CBD Safe to Try?

 Yes, CBD is completely safe.
 The World Health Organisation states that there is no risk for dependency or abuse and that it’s well-tolerated by all individuals.
 There is a lack of evidence to suggest any dangerous side effects of CBD.
 Some research has shown there to be a risk for small side effects – such as anxiety, appetite changes, nausea, or dry mouth – but these are only apparent under certain circumstances (e.g. when taking a very high dose, or taking other medications alongside CBD).

-If you are currently taking other medications, then ensure you speak to your doctor before using CBD.
+If you are currently taking other medications, then ensure you speak to your doctor before using CBD oil for rheumatoid arthritis or osteoarthritis.
 Additionally, you should never exceed the recommended dose.
-If you suffer from liver problems or blood pressure problems, speak to your doctor before using it.
+If you suffer from liver problems or blood pressure issues, speak to your doctor before using it.
 Lastly, avoid CBD if you are pregnant or breastfeeding.

-When it comes to product types, you have 4 main categories:
+When it comes to product types, there are four main categories: